ilanschnell/bitarray/README.md

 *1.5.0* (2020-08-05):

   * Use `Py_ssize_t` for bitarray index.
-This means that on 32bit systems, the maximun number of elements in a bitarray is 2 GBits.
+This means that on 32bit systems, the maximum number of elements in a bitarray is 2 GBits.
     We used to have a special 64bit index type for all architectures, but this prevented us from using Python's sequence, mapping and number methods, and made those method lookups slow.